Mike Smith (ice hockey, born 1982): Tampa Bay Lightning (2007–2011)

-Phoenix/Arizona Coyotes
+Phoenix/Arizona Coyotes (2011–2017)

 On July 1, 2011, Smith signed a two-year contract worth $2 million with the Phoenix Coyotes.
 Smith set the NHL record for the most saves in a regulation shutout victory, as he stopped all 54 shots he faced in a 2–0 win over the Columbus Blue Jackets on April 3, 2012.
 However, his record was later surpassed on January 29, 2014, when Ben Scrivens stopped 59 shots in a 3–0 win for the Edmonton Oilers over the San Jose Sharks.
 He went on to record an impressive 38 wins in his first season in Phoenix, as the Coyotes qualified for their third consecutive playoff berth, and finished fourth in voting for the Vezina Trophy, awarded to the league's top goaltender.

 In the 2012 Stanley Cup playoffs, Smith led the Coyotes to their first playoff series win since 1987, beating the Chicago Blackhawks 4–2 in the series.
 Smith and the Coyotes went on to defeat the Nashville Predators in the Western conference semi-finals, winning the series 4–1.
 The Coyotes then faced the eventual Stanley Cup champions Los Angeles Kings in the Western Conference Finals, losing the series 4–1.
 He posted a superb 1.99 GAA and a .944 save percentage, some of the best numbers for starting goaltenders in the playoffs.

 On July 5, 2013, Smith signed a six-year contract extension with the Coyotes worth $34 million.

 On October 19, 2013, Smith became the seventh NHL goalie to score a goal with a shot on goal (four other goaltenders have been credited based on own-goals by the opposition).
 Smith scored with 0.1 seconds left in regulation on an empty net during a win against the Detroit Red Wings.
 Two months later, Smith would score on himself when, as a result of the hockey puck getting lodged into his waistband, he inadvertently backed into his own net and scored an own goal.
 The "butt goal" handed the game to the Buffalo Sabres, as the game was in overtime.

-Calgary Flames
+Calgary Flames (2017–2019)

-On June 17, 2017, Smith was traded to the Calgary Flames in exchange for goalie Chad Johnson, prospect Brandon Hickey, and a conditional third-round pick in the 2017 NHL Entry Draft.
+On June 17, 2017, Smith was traded to the Calgary Flames in exchange for goalie Chad Johnson, prospect Brandon Hickey, and a conditional 2017 third-round pick.

 Smith played his 500th career NHL game on December 9, 2017.
 This made him the 11th active goalie to reach the milestone and tied him with Jeff Hackett for 69th place on the all-time list.

 After being glanced over for the 2018 NHL All-Star Game, Smith was invited as a replacement for Los Angeles Kings goalie Jonathan Quick, who declined his invitation due to a nagging injury.
+In his second season with the Flames, Smith helped lead the Flames to first place in the Western Conference, and he therefore made his second playoff appearance of his career.
+However, the Flames were quickly eliminated by the Colorado Avalanche in the first round 4–1 in the series.